 Bike the North Idaho Centennial Trail

-A fantastic biking trail in Idaho is the 1,311-mile Centennial Trail which starts in Washington, crosses the state line, and meanders down to Southern Idaho.
+A fantastic biking trail in Idaho is the 1,311-mile Centennial Trail which starts in Washington, crosses the state line and meanders down to Southern Idaho.
 The North Idaho Centennial Trail is 23 miles and is a multi-use trail for pedestrians and non-motorized vehicles.
 With views of the Spokane River and Lake Coeur d’Alene, it’s a great way to take in the lush scenery of North Idaho.
 The trail can be easily accessed from Downtown CDA, whether you hop on at McEuen Park or near the CDA Resort.
-If you need bikes, you can rent from the Coeur d’Alene Bike Company, conveniently located in downtown CDA.
+If you need bikes, you can rent them from the Coeur d’Alene Bike Company, conveniently located in downtown CDA.
 Here’s a map of the part of the trail that runs through CDA.

 Ice Cream at Panhandle Cone

 Try out Idaho’s best ice cream (according to Yelp) at Panhandle Cone and Coffee.
 Sourcing their ingredients locally, they have a variety of flavors that will make every ice cream fan happy.
-How does Salted Carmel & Brown Butter Cookie, Buttermilk Huckleberry, or Roasted Strawberry sound to you?
+How does Salted Caramel & Brown Butter Cookie, Buttermilk Huckleberry, or Roasted Strawberry sound to you?
 Check their Instagram page for seasonal offerings and up-to-date news.